-Summary : Take a trip to the top of the world where South is all around you…You’ll have the ultimate experience aboard a powerful nuclear-powered Russian icebreaker.
-Encounter rookeries of Arctic birds, walruses and seals.
-Keep an eye out for polar bear too on this trip of a lifetime!
+Summary : Take a trip to the top of the world where "South" is all around you.
+Embark a powerful nuclear-powered Russian icebreaker for the ultimate Arctic adventure.
+Enjoy helicopter rides off the ship, encounter rookeries of Arctic birds, walruses, and seals, and scout for polar bear on the trip of a lifetime!

-Please keep in mind that this is a unique expedition to a remote and very little explored part of the globe.
-Our sample itinerary should therefore be considered as a guide only, as it is heavily dependent on both weather and ice conditions.
+Please keep in mind that this is a unique expedition to a remote and rarely explored part of the globe.
+Our sample itinerary should therefore be considered as a guide only, as it is heavily dependent on weather and ice conditions.

 Following your arrival into Murmansk, receive a group transfer to your included hotel.

 Take a group transfer from your hotel to board the 50 Years of Victory.
 Depart on one of the most powerful nuclear-powered Russian icebreakers in the world and start your journey north out of Kola Bay.

 Nowhere can it be more truly said that “getting there is half the fun.”
 Keep an eye out for whales as you cruise northward through the Barents Sea.
 Meanwhile, you'll have the opportunities to learn about the unique icebreaking capabilities of the ship and take a tour of the engine room.